FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

     ...on other protocols and use cases,
-    resulting in some small but non-zero loss ratios being considered as acceptable.
-Unfortunately, the acceptable value depends on use case and properties such as TCP window size and round trip time, so no single value of target loss rate (other than zero) is considered to be universally applicable.
+    resulting in some small but non-zero loss ratios being considered acceptable.
+Unfortunately, the acceptable value depends on use case and properties such as TCP window size and round trip time, so no single value of loss ratio goal (other than zero) is considered to be universally applicable.

 {:/comment}

-New "software DUTs" (traffic forwarding programs running on commercial-off-the-shelf compute server hardware) frequently exhibit quite low repeatability of Throughput results per above definition.
+New "software DUTs", traffic forwarding programs running on commercial off-the-shelf (COTS) compute server hardware, frequently exhibit quite low repeatability of Throughput results per above definition.

-This is due to, in general, throughput rates of software DUTs (programs) being sensitive to server resource allocation by OS during runtime, as well as any interrupts or blocking of software threads involved in packet processing.
+This is due to Throughput of software DUTs (programs) being sensitive (in general) to server resource allocation by operating system during runtime, as well as any interrupts or other interference with software threads involved in packet processing.

-To deal with this, this document recommends discovery of multiple throughput rates of interest for software DUTs that run on general purpose COTS servers (with x86, AArch64 Instruction Set Architectures):
+To deal with this, this document recommends searching for multiple ratio loss loads of interest for software DUTs that run on general purpose COTS servers:
-* throughput rate with target of zero packet loss ratio.
+* zero loss ratio load (the usual Throughput),
-* at least one throughput rate with target of non-zero packet loss ratio.
+* and at least one non-zero loss ratio load.

-In our experience, the higher the target loss ratio is, the better is the repeatability of the corresponding load found.
+In our (whose?) experience, the higher the loss ratio goal is, the better is the repeatability of the corresponding throughput rate.

-TODO: Define a good name for a load corresponding to a specific non-zero target loss ration, while keeping Throughput for the load corresponding to zero target loss ratio.

-This document RECOMMENDS the benchmark groups to search for corresponding loads to at least one non-zero target loss ratio.
+This document RECOMMENDS the benchmark groups to search with at least one non-zero loss ratio goal (regardless of DUT type).
-This document does not suggest any particular non-zero target loss ratio value to search the corresponding load for.
+This document does not suggest any particular non-zero loss ratio goal value to search the corresponding load for.

 {::comment}